Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 After that, you are drafting Houston depth because the cost is low, not because the role is already proven.

-Use FantasyGPT for lineup, waiver, trade, and draft questions with FFN rankings, projections, and player context in one place.
+Use FantasyGPT for lineup, waiver, trade, and draft questions with FFN rankings, projections, and player context already in the loop.